IAA-InvCodes/P-MILOS/README.md

 sudo apt-get install libgsl*
 ```

-### Input/output files (SIR-like format)
+### Input/output files

 #### Profile files (.per)

-Files with extension .per contain a set of Stokes profiles.
-They are used as input when inverting one pixel and as output when syntehsizing the profiles from a  given model atmosphere.
+ASCII files with extension .per contain a set of Stokes profiles.
 They have the same format as SIR profile files.
+They are used as input when inverting one pixel and as output when synthesizing the profiles from a given model atmosphere.

-They have 6 columns:
+Profile files have one row per wavelength position and 6 columns containing:

-* The first column gives the index of the spectral line.
-It will be searched for in the atomic parameter file.
+* The index of the spectral line in the atomic parameter file
-* The second column is the wavelength offset with respect to the central wavelength (in mA).
-The last four columns give the values of Stokes I, Q, U and V.
+* The wavelength offset with respect to the central wavelength (in mA)
-* Value of I
+* The value of Stokes I
-* Value of Q
+* The value of Stokes Q
-* Value of U
+* The value of Stokes U
-* Value of V
+* The value of Stokes V

-This is an example of one line:
+This is an example of a profile file containing the Stokes parameters of spectral line number 1 in 30 wavelength positions, from -350 to + 665 mA:

 ```
 1	-350.000000	9.836711e-01	6.600326e-04	4.649822e-04	-3.694108e-03